Pin It!

 How to Store Frosted Cupcakes

-Baked cupcakes can be stored in an airtight container in the freeze for 1 month.
-Thaw to room temperature and then prepare the frosting to decroate.
-I don’t recommend freezing them once they’ve been frosted.
+• Freeze.
+Baked cupcakes can be stored in an airtight container in the freezer for up to 1 month.
+Thaw to room temperature and then prepare the frosting to decorate.
+I don’t recommend freezing cupcakes once they’ve been frosted.

 Print